 Retirement savers of all ages may be able to glean insights regarding retirement account fees.
-This information could help decide among a private-sector IRA, an employer’s 401(k) or other retirement plan, or an IRA rollover based on fees relating to account management and investment choices.
+This information could help decide among a private-sector IRA, an employer’s 401(k) or another retirement plan, or an IRA rollover based on fees relating to account management and investment choices.

 Investors in the process of building a fund portfolio or evaluating advisor recommendations can analyze fees (including sales loads and advisory fees) before buying funds.

-Retirement savers and investors pay fees for various reasons, such as the desire to outsource investing decisions to traditional or robo-advisors.
+Retirement savers and investors pay fees for various reasons, such as the desire to outsource investment decisions to traditional or robo-advisors.
 The point of FeeX is to bring the type and amount of fees to the surface, show their long-term impact on net worth, identify low-cost investment substitutes, and offer guidance on creating and maintaining a low-fee portfolio.

 How do you evaluate investment fees?